sarakvaska/CS143-Final-Project/README.md

-# Bandwidth Allocation in the Home via Zoom
+# An Algorithm in Pursuit of Network Fairness: Bandwidth Allocation at Home in a Zoom World
 CS143 Final Project by Sara Kvaska, Serena Davis, Gustavo Coutinho and Jenna Moustafa

 ## How to Run Our Code